gomorpheus/morpheus-docs/api/includes/_zonetypes.md

-# Zone Types
+# Compute Zone (Cloud) Types

 Provides a means to find out which zone types are available for zone provisioning and in the  future what config properties are required.

 **NOTE:** A Zone Type in the API Is equivalent to a Cloud Type within the morpheus UI.